savant777/Anomaly-Detection/README.md

 - No Docker, Redis, or WebSockets are included
 - Dataset loading happens in memory when the backend starts
 - The anomaly logic is intentionally simple and readable for junior developers
-- Frontend dashboard charts will be added in a later step
+- The frontend still uses mock data and will connect to the backend API in a later step